-Her recording appearance includes two critically acclaimed albums, Eternal Tango and Eternal Piazzolla, which she co–produced with her husband, Hector Del Curto and Rojo Tango with Erwin Schrott released in 2011 on Sony Classical.
-She appears as a guest artist on Horizon: Piano and Chamber works by Gareth Farr with pianist Henry Wong Doe on Trust Record, on Django Festival Allstars with Dorado Schmitt and on Introducing Letizia Gambi with Lenny White, Chick Corea, Ron Carter, Gil Goldstein and Patrice Rushen.
+With her husband, Hector Del Curto, Ms. Ok co–produced and released two critically acclaimed albums, Eternal Piazzolla and Eternal Tango, which was featured on BBC News and Public Radio International’s The World.
+She also appears on Rojo Tango with bass-baritone Erwin Schrott released on Sony Classical, on Horizon: Piano and Chamber Works by Gareth Farr with pianist Henry Wong Doe, on Django Festival Allstars with gypsy jazz guitarist Dorado Schmitt, and on Introducing Letizia Gambi with Lenny White, Chick Corea, Ron Carter, Gil Goldstein, and Patrice Rushen.

-Jisoo Ok is the founder and executive director of Stowe Tango Music Festival, the premier tango music festival in the United States.
-Every August, the festival brings together world-class artists and talented students to present a unique series of performances throughout the Stowe, Vermont region.
+Jisoo Ok is the co-founder and executive director of the Stowe Tango Music Festival, the premier tango music festival in the United States, noted both for its unique series of performances and its high level of tango music training.

 Born in Seoul, Korea but grew up in New Zealand, Jisoo began cello studies at age eleven to escape from studying violin.
 Her early teachers included James Tennant and Natalia Pavlutskaya.
 She has participated in numerous Master Classes with Janos Starker, Bernard Greenhouse, Paul Katz, Laurence Lesser and Anner Bylsma.
 She received her Bachelor’s and Master’s degrees from The Juilliard School as a recipient of the Irene Diamond Graduate Fellowship and the Heward Memorial Scholarship, studying with Bonnie Hampton and Fred Sherry and she studied chamber music with Itzhak Perlman and Robert Mann.